awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/common/workspaces/accessing_a_workspace.md

 ### Connect to RStudio

-You can connect to RStudio workspace type by using the templates and readme file provided in the AWS [partner’s repository](https://github.com/RLOpenCatalyst/Service_Workbench_Templates).
+You can connect to RStudio workspace type by using the template and AMI provided in AWS [partner’s repository](https://github.com/RLOpenCatalyst/Service_Workbench_Templates).
 For more information about new RStudio enhancements, refer to the [Create RStudio ALB workspace](/deployment/post_deployment/aws_accounts#creating-rstudio-alb-workspace) section of *Service Workbench Post Deployment Guide*.

 ### Start and Stop workspace